 To qualify for the QMB program, your income must not exceed 100% of the FPL.
-You generally start receiving assistance in the month following your approval.
-So if you were approved in June, for example, you will start receiving assistance in July.
+You generally start receiving assistance the month following your approval.
+So, for example, if you were approved in June, you will start receiving assistance in July.

 - Not be eligible for Medicaid

 - Be an employed disabled person under 65 years of age